buildingSMART/IFC4.3.x-development/code/README.md

  - Quick section jumping to browse long or complex pages
  - Navigation breadcrumb easily communicates the domain scope of the current entity you are browsing
- - Automatic syntax highlighting and line numbering for STEP, XML, and JSON code examples
+ - Automatic syntax highlighting and line numbering for EXPRESS, STEP, XML, and JSON code snippets and examples
  - API for quick documentation lookup
  - Mobile friendly (well, we plan on it, I would hope)